digice/iOS-UIKit/classes/checkbox/README.md

 - stroke (the line weight in points)
 - tint (the color of the lines)

-3. additionally, there is a public method to toggle the state of the checkbox:
+3. Additionally, there is a public method to toggle the state of the checkbox:

 - toggle() (check the box if unchecked, or uncheck if checked)